Having a baby comes with a ton of responsibilities.

 #4 Do I Need a Pacifier Clip?

-A pacifier clip may appear to be just like most things.
+Pacifier clips (a.k.a pacifier holders) may appear to be just like most things.
 You ignore it that often, you leave it lying around, and you don’t think about it too often.

 But wait until you’ve had kids.
 A pacifier clip is one of those things that can save your peace and sanity.
 You don’t have to worry about the pacifier getting lost in your living room or your car!

 Pacifier clips, like their name, suggests, attach to the end of your baby’s pacifier.
 And on the other end is a clip that you can attach to your baby’s clothes or your diaper bag.

 Today, pacifier clips come in different sizes and designs.
 Some you can easily clip on your baby’s clothes, so it doesn’t flail or fall!

 You can also use it to clip on to the baby car seat to make sure your baby stays calm while on the go during the entire ride.

 Do note that there’s a lot of thought and consideration involved when choosing a pacifier clip.
 The most critical factor is the LENGTH of the clip.

 Pacifier clips/pacifier holders come in many lengths and can be as long as 12 inches.
 Length can be associated with how you can enjoy the use of the pacifier, as well as the risks involved.